India for First Timers. Safety & Healthcare

 There are a number of pre-travel vaccinations that are strongly recommended before a visit to India.
 These include vaccinations against Hepatitis A & B, Typhoid, Cholera, Yellow Fever, Japanese Encephalitis, Rabies and Polio.
 It is also recommended that you have had the routine vaccinations for Measles Mumps & Rubella, Tetanus, Diphtheria and Pertussis, Chickenpox, Shingles, Pneumonia, Influenza and Meningitis.

-Please visit this website for more information on vaccinations recommended for travel to India.
+Please visit the British Foreign Office advice page for excellent information on vaccinations recommended for travel to India.

 Travel Health Checklist

 Familiar with the term Delhi Belly?
 It is a nickname given to those who suffer with an upset tummy whilst in India.
-Any change in diet can cause tummy upset, with it happening to a large number visiting India, so it is best to prepare for that possibility.
+Any change in diet can cause tummy upset, with it happening to a large number of people who visit India, so it is best to prepare for that possibility.

-With that in mind, are is a list of items we recommend you take with you to help upset stomachs and other possible difficult situations:
+With that in mind, here is a list of items we recommend you take with you to help upset stomachs and other possible difficult situations: